40 weeks pregnant

 Your baby is coming whether you're ready or not!
 Hopefully… Maybe this week.
 Alright, definitely within the next fortnight or so.
 If the length of your pregnancy and the possibility of an overdue baby is all you can think about at this stage, don't worry – you're in good company…

 Your baby at 40 weeks

-After 40 weeks she is ready to live outside your womb but do not expect her to be happy about it.
-Part of her crying will be in protest at all the noise and new sensations.
+After 40 weeks, your baby might be physically ready to live outside your womb but do not expect her to be happy about it – there will be a lot of tears in the early days, and that’s perfectly normal.
+Part of her crying will simply be in protest at all the noise and new sensations.

-- Her bones have become hard but her skull bones stay soft and pliable for passing down the birth canal, so they can overlap and she can get out.
-Because of this flexibility her head may have a cone appearance for a few days.
-The soft parts of her skull are called fontanelles.
-The front fontanelle becomes hard between the eighth and fifteenth months of life.
+- Her bones have become hard now but her skull stays soft and pliable for passing down the birth canal, so the pieces of the skull can overlap and she can get out.
+Because of this flexibility, her head may have a cone appearance for a few days after birth (particularly if you have a ventouse delivery), but fear not – it will settle down.
+The soft parts of her skull are called the fontanelles.
+The front fontanelle becomes hard between the eighth and 15th months of life.
 The back fontanelle becomes hard earlier, between the third and fourth month.

 - As soon as she is born and takes her first breath a huge change occurs – the blood in her lungs will be oxygenated and she will breathe at a rate of 50 breaths a minute.

 - She will want to be held close to you.
-In the womb she had a limited area in which to thrash about, so she is more comfortable when she has a defined space.
-But don't swaddle her too tightly and always make sure her mouth and nose are clear and cannot get covered.
-She can't uncover them.
+In the womb she had a limited area in which to thrash about, so she is more comfortable when she is a bit snug – the world may feel too big to her at the moment.
+But don't swaddle her too tightly and always make sure her mouth and nose are clear and cannot get covered up because she can't uncover them herself.

 - At birth she can see between 20cm and 30cm – the distance between your breast and your face.